Alaska Hourly Paycheck Calculator

 Are bonuses and commissions taxed differently?

-Can the calculator project annual take-home from my hourly rate?
+Can the calculator project annual take-home pay?

 What do people ask on Google about the Alaska Hourly Paycheck Calculator?